francescocassini/efficient-masked-sign-motion-hand-refinement/README.md

 | Phoenix-200 | `scripts/t0a_efficiency_benchmark.py`, `configs/paper/table3_*_phoenix200.yaml` |
 | CSL-200 | `scripts/t0a_efficiency_benchmark_csl.py`, `configs/paper/table3_*_csl200.yaml` |

-The protocol includes generation, VQ decoding, exact-DTW metrics and prediction saving.
-GPU-board energy numbers require the same hardware-monitoring setup used in the paper.
+GPU energy numbers require the same hardware-monitoring setup used in the paper.

-Expected paper-level evidence is summarized in `docs/PAPER_RESULTS.md` under Table 3.

 ## 8. Experiment 4: PoseSelect Post-Cache Refinement

-**Paper claim checked:** PoseSelect is a learned post-cache selector over top-k hand-token candidates.
-It is trained with offline oracle labels, but at inference uses only generated-cache and candidate-token features.
+PoseSelect is a learned selector over top-k hand-token candidates built from saved HandPolish caches.
+Training labels are computed offline; at inference the selector uses only generated-cache and candidate-token features, and the body stream is copied unchanged from the cache.

-Main implementation:

 | Role | File |
 |---|---|